JaneliaSciComp/videoAnnotation/README.md

 > [!NOTE]
 > The `<BtnConfiguration>` component will disapear after creating the buttons.

 > In order to process the video, you also need to set up a backend server.
 We will cover this later.

 Here we used react-bootstrap for the layout.
-Check the tutorial [here](https://react-bootstrap.netlify.app/docs/layout/grid/#auto-layout-columns).
+Check out the [tutorial](https://react-bootstrap.netlify.app/docs/layout/grid/#auto-layout-columns).